openbroadcaster/openbroadcaster.github.io/diy-cap-alert-player.md

 __Video/Image Tab__

-Leave this unchecked when using in a radio\audio application
+Leave this unchecked when using in a radio application

 __Emergency Alerts Tab__